kshala-ford/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 // internal (non-public) method overriden by subclasses and called by the VC manager
 - (void)startPresentationWithApplication:(SDLApplication *)application completion:(SDLOverlayControllerCompletionHandler)completion;

+// internal (non-public) initializer to be used by subclasses
 - (instancetype)initWithDuration:(NSTimeInterval)duration;

 @end
 ```

+#### `initWithDuration`

+The base class for overlays should only be initialized from within the SDL library.

 #### `duration`